butfirstchai.com

 • Nutrition information is calculated for the Chicken recipe.

-• Ginger garlic paste: You can use 1 and ½ inch fresh ginger and 9 garlic cloves for every 500g of meat.
+• Ginger garlic paste: You can use 1 and ½ inches of fresh ginger and 9 garlic cloves for every 500g of meat.

 • Chilli flakes: Use 3 dried red chillies instead.